The CELTA Handbook quiz

 3. two bound and two free morphemes

-4. two bound and one free morpheme
+4. three bound and one free morpheme

 20. If, in a CELTA assignment, you write, It is blindingly obvious that ... you are guilty of ...